Normalized Berkovich spaces and surface singularities: Formal fibers

 In this section we move to the study of the fibers of the specialization morphism.
 For normal surfaces we will get in Proposition~\ref{formal_fibers} very explicit results involving discs and annuli, analogous to \cite[2.2 and 2.3]{BosLut85}.
 For simplicity, from now on we assume that $k$ is algebraically closed.

 \pa{Let $\X$ be a special formal $k$-scheme and let $x$ be a point of $\X$.
-We call \defi{formal fiber} of $x$ the inverse image $\calF_x\colon=\Sp_\X^{-1}(x)$ of $x$ in $\T$ via the specialization morphism.
+We define the \defi{formal fiber} of $x$ as the inverse image $\calF_x=\Sp_\X^{-1}(x)$ of $x$ in $\T$ under the specialization morphism.
 It is a subspace of $\T$, open if $x$ is closed in $\X$. }

-\pa{ Let $X$ be a normal scheme of finite type over $k$, $Z$ a divisor of $X$ and $\X=\widehat{X/Z}$ the formal completion of $X$ along $Z$.
-Then the argument of Lemma~\ref{L: divisorial valuation specialization} tells us that, if $\eta$ is a generic point of an irreducible component of $Z$, $\calF_\eta$ is a single point of $\T$, precisely the point corresponding to the $\I$-orbit of divisorial valuations associated to the component $\overline{\{\eta\}}$.
-If $x$ is a closed point of $\X$, $\calF_x$ can be given the structure of a pseudo-affinoid space. }
+\pa{ Let $X$ be a normal scheme of finite type over $k$, let $Z$ be a divisor of $X$, and let $\X=\widehat{X/Z}$ the formal completion of $X$ along $Z$.
+Then the argument of Lemma~\ref{L: divisorial valuation specialization} tells us that, if $\eta$ is a generic point of an irreducible component of $Z$, its formal fiber $\calF_\eta$ is a single point of $\T$, precisely the point corresponding to the $\I$-orbit of divisorial valuations associated with the component $\overline{\{\eta\}}$.
+If $x$ is a closed point of $\X$, its formal fiber $\calF_x$ can be given the structure of a pseudo-affinoid space. }